Main navigation

 Please join the University of Iowa Physics & Astronomy Department as we use the Van Allen Observatory and small telescopes to tour the spring sky.
 To attend this Astronomy observation session, follow the signs in Van Allen Hall to the east elevator to reach the roof.

-Maker Breaks at the Sciences Library: Shrinky dinks
+Maker Breaks at the Sciences Library: Shrinky Dinks

 Get creative with chemical engineering by making your own shrinky dinks!
 Make your own design and use it to create your own bracelet or keychain.